‘Profoundly Weird’ Book Club

 This book club is dedicated to the newly-coined genre of ‘profoundly weird people trying desperately to be normal’.
-This genre was first defined in the おいしいごはんが食べられますように discussion thread, though for many of us our interest in it was first aroused by the works of Murata Sayaka.
+This genre was defined in the おいしいごはんが食べられますように discussion thread, though for many of us our interest in it was first aroused by the works of Murata Sayaka.

 推し、燃ゆ is the book that was being discussed in the extensive reading thread as another ‘profoundly weird’ nomination.
 Rakuten, Bookwalker, Amazon, it’s also available on Audible (use Amazon link) and Audiobook.jp!